ThomasAurelius/ThomasAurelius/README.md

 Full Stack Software Developer
 ------------------

-Results driven Software Developer focusing on Java, Javascript and React, with a keen interest in Machine Learning and AI.
-I have a strong leadership background and enjoy mentoring other developers, and supporting the community.
-Versatile and adaptive, I enjoy working on mulitple projects, both large and small and am able to switch gears with ease.
-I have over 5 years of process improvement project management experience, and a deep belief in the power of leaving everything better than I found it.
+Results-driven Software Developer focusing on Java, Javascript, and React, with a keen interest in Machine Learning and AI.
+I have a strong leadership background and enjoy mentoring other developers and supporting the community.
+Versatile and adaptive, I enjoy working on mulitple projects, both large and small, and am able to switch gears with ease.
+I have over 5 years of process improvement project management experience and a deep belief in the power of leaving everything better than I found it.

 * 🌍  I'm based in Austin, TX
 * ✉️  Freelance requests can contact me at [contact@thomasgooch.pro](mailto:contact@thomasgooch.pro)
-* 🧠  I'm focused on MongoDB, Express, React, NodeJS, Next, Apollo & GraphQL
+* 🧠  I'm focused on JavaScript, Ruby on Rails, MongoDB, Express, React, NodeJS, and Next.js
 * 🤝  Here is my portfolio: [thomasgooch.dev](https://thomasgooch.dev)
 * ⚡  I'm interested in Machine Learning and AI as side projects